digitoimistodude/air-light/README.md

 4. Wait for the project to be created (get a coffee, first time can take couple of minutes)
 5. Create a fork of air-light (press fork button on GitHub) (or if you are Dude staff, just create new branch for changes)
 6. Go to the theme folder of your WordPress instance via Terminal (`cd /var/www/airdev/content/themes`)
-7. Clone your fork with `git clone git@github.com:yourusername/air-light.git` (replace yourusername with your actual username)
+7. Clone your fork with `git clone git@github.com:yourusername/air-light.git` (replace `yourusername` with your actual username)
 8. Cd to your new cloned repository `cd /var/www/airdev/content/themes/air-light`
+9. Add `devDependencies` to package.json from [here](https://github.com/digitoimistodude/devpackages/blob/master/package.json)
-9. Get the dependencies by running `npm install` inside the theme folder (if you don't have npm installed, see [here](https://www.npmjs.com/get-npm) or just use [homebrew](https://brew.sh))
+10. Install the dependencies by running `npm install` inside the theme folder (if you don't have npm installed, see [here](https://www.npmjs.com/get-npm) or just use [homebrew](https://brew.sh))
-10. Wait npm to get through files (get another cup of coffee)
+11. Wait npm to get through files (get another cup of coffee)
-11. Activate theme - if you are using the lightweight [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup): `cd /var/www/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-light`
+12. Activate theme - if you are using the lightweight [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup): `cd /var/www/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-light`
-12. Open whole project to your preferred coding editor, for example when using [Visual Studio Code](https://github.com/ronilaukkarinen/vscode-settings) that would be `code /var/www/airdev/content/themes/air-light` or via GUI (Open folder).
+13. Open whole project to your preferred coding editor, for example when using [Visual Studio Code](https://github.com/ronilaukkarinen/vscode-settings) that would be `code /var/www/airdev/content/themes/air-light` or via GUI (Open folder).
-13. Go to back to air-light dir with `cd /var/www/airdev/content/themes/air-light` and then run `gulp` and start developing!
+14. Go to back to air-light dir with `cd /var/www/airdev/content/themes/air-light` and then run `gulp` and start developing!
 Please note, contributing to this theme is only possible when gulp is run from theme directory, NOT on project root.

 You may want to add `alias wp='./vendor/wp-cli/wp-cli/bin/wp'` for [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup) to be able to run WP-CLI with just `wp`.